 Try a Trusted Lash Serum

 Many lash serums have a cult following for a reason: They can actually work.
-The formulas that are ultra-rich in biotin—the vitamin that fosters healthy hair and nail growth—can noticeably improve your lash situation in as little as a few weeks.
+The formulas that are ultra-rich in biotin promise to noticeably improve your lash situation in as little as a few weeks.
 Just apply daily on the roots of your lashes for longer, darker lashes you’ll love.
 You can ask your physician about Latisse (an effective lash serum that requires a prescription) or try one of these over the counter options that live up to the hype.